giellalt/giellalt.github.io/infra/GettingStartedOnWindows.md

 This downloads a shell script (1), makes it executable (2), and runs it (3).
 The shell script in turn will download and install prebuilt binaries for programs for morphology, syntax and machine translation:

-* hfst
+* hfst (several subprograms)
 * vislcg3
-* apertium
+* apertium (several subprograms)

-Rerun with regular intervals to get the latest updates.
+Rerun with regular intervals, e.g. once a year, to get the latest updates.

-This is our default compiler, and it builds all our tools.
+*hfst* is our default compiler, and it builds all our tools.
 It is open source, and it is needed for turning your morphology and lexicon into spellcheckers and other useful programs.

-# Some alternative compilers, strictly speaking not needed
+## Two other compilers (alternatives to *hfst*)

-The following two programs are **not needed**, we just refer to them since the source code is compatible with them:
+The following two programs are **not needed**, we just refer to them since the source code is compatible with them.
+If you don't know whether you need them, just skip them.

 - If you need a fast compiler for development work you may also install the [Xerox tools](http://www.fsmbook.com).
    It is freely available but is not open source and can not turn the analysers into spellers.
 The software itself is found under the link
    [NewSoftware](https://web.stanford.edu/~laurik/.book2software/),
    **Binaries Only** is enough.
 Unpack the files and store them in e.g.
    /usr/local/bin/.
-- You may also use **Foma**, but for most languages on this site you will in any case need hfst for the morphophonology.
-Foma was installed with hfst.
+- You may also use [Foma](https://fomafst.github.io/), but for most languages on this site you will in any case need the program *hfst-twolc* (a program in the hfst family) for the morphophonology.